Increase the number of healthcare staff in rural hospitals

 The process works as follows:

 - We identify suitable candidates by means of outreach programmes in rural schools where we inform pupils of health science disciplines as a career options.

-- Learners who are interested in obtaining a health science degree are invited to attend the Hospital Open Day, where they meet various qualified healthcare professionals and learn more about the different professions, and how a hospital operates.
+- Learners who are interested in studying a health science degree are invited to attend the Hospital Open Day, where they meet various qualified healthcare professionals and learn more about the different professions, and how a hospital operates.

 - Learners are required to apply to university themselves in order to be considered for UYDF support.
 In addition, they are required to complete one week’s voluntary work at the hospital and to attend the selection interviews.

 - On graduation, we attempt to secure them positions at local hospitals to allow them to honour their work back contracts.

 - We support graduates with their integration into the hospital working environment, as well as their on-going professional development.

 We also conduct research on rural health recruitment and retention to inform and improve our work and to influence the recruitment and training of healthcare professionals for rural practice.